 What Is Language Shadowing?
 A Beginner's Guide

-Language shadowing is a learning technique where you listen to a recording in your target language and repeat what you hear out loud, almost simultaneously — typically a half-second behind the speaker.
-You match their pronunciation, rhythm, intonation, and pace as closely as you can, like a vocal echo.
+Language shadowing is the practice of repeating a recording in your target language out loud, half a second after you hear it — matching the speaker's pronunciation, rhythm, intonation, and pace as closely as you can, like a vocal echo.

 How shadowing actually works